Aaleyah8/CS121_projec_2/README.md

   return(0);
 } // end main

 This is all i could really figure out with the code you gave me, I had a hard time trying to get the output to come out.
+I am totally stuck.